spc-group/haven/docs/tutorials/area_detectors.rst

 Next, we will prepare the plan.
 By default, the :py:func:`~haven.plans.xafs_scan.xafs_scan` plan will only measure the ion chambers.
-To also trigger the area detector, we must include it both as a detector and as a time positioner (for setting exposure time).
+To also trigger the area detector, we must include it as a detector.

 .. code-block:: ipython

-   In [7]: time_signals = [eiger.cam.acquire_time, ion_chambers[0].exposure_time]

    In [8]: detectors = [eiger, *ion_chambers]